keboola/website/index.md

     background: "/uploads/illu3.svg"
   - background: "/uploads/illu4.svg"
     title: 'Security means       everything to us'
-    desc: Your data is valuable, so we guard it very carefully.
-All data is HIPAA grade secured, and we meticulously log all user actions for your complete peace of mind.
+    desc: "<p>Your data is valuable, so we guard it very carefully.
+All data is HIPAA grade secured, and we meticulously log all user actions for your complete peace of mind.</p>"
   - title: 'No more       vendor lock-in'
-    desc: "We intentionally made Keboola completely transparent and open box so you can improve and build on top of existing work. \n\nWe’re so confident that you’ll love Keboola that we give you the option to cancel anytime and take all your data with you with just one click."
+    desc: "<p>We intentionally made Keboola completely transparent and open box so you can improve and build on top of existing work.
+We’re so confident that you’ll love Keboola that we give you the option to cancel anytime and take all your data with you with just one click.</p>"
     background: "/uploads/illu5.svg"
 - template: review
   block: review